Geoff Chappell - Software Analyst

 Look around this website.
 I have a long history of knowing my areas of interest in Windows better than anyone else who has published on them, of correcting what Microsoft writes, and of documenting what Microsoft doesn’t.
 You will rarely see anywhere such a commitment to precision and reliability.
 Get this working for you when your own Windows programmers are stuck or you’d prefer to have a Windows expert do the programming from the outset.

-If you don’t like these rates, which are roughly those of an experienced but non-expert accountant or lawyer, take them merely as a guide and make me an offer.
+I mean that my rates are roughly those of an experienced but non-expert accountant or lawyer.
+If you don’t like them, take them merely as a guide and make me an offer.
 I have always been open to working at much reduced rates, and even for free, if you present an interesting problem or if you compromise on intellectual-property rights, e.g., by letting me publish results to my own website (after a time, perhaps) or by agreeing to put my name to anything you publish from the work.
 Or just look like you’re not going to burden me with overheads.

-The rate for programming projects and investigative reports is $2,500 daily and $12,000 weekly, based on 8-hour days and 5-day weeks.
+The rate for programming projects and investigative reports is $2,250 daily and $12,000 weekly, based on 8-hour days and 5-day weeks.
 Partial days and weeks are billed as whole.
 Excess hours for long days and excess days for long weeks are billed pro rata.
-In essence, then, for a project that’s expected to take weeks, you get $300 as an hourly rate.

 This rate is my highest, though it is arguably nowhere near to high enough, because experience shows that this sort of work often takes more time to negotiate than to do.
-Two discounts are available in circumstances that suggest you will use much less of my un-billable time.
+The following two discounts are available in circumstances that suggest you will use much less of my un-billable time.